Weather Report: 1986–present: After Weather Report

 Having split the band, Zawinul promptly attempted to reform it – after a fashion – as Weather Update.
 For this project, he reunited with recent Weather Report alumni Victor Bailey, Mino Cinélu, and Peter Erskine, but replaced Shorter with guitarist John Scofield.
 This lineup was short-lived, with Los Angeles session guitarist Steve Khan and former Weather Report percussionist Robert Thomas Jr. replacing Scofield and Cinélu prior to live appearances.
 Weather Update toured in 1986 and 1987 before Zawinul dissolved the band.
 From 1988 onwards, Zawinul went on to enjoy a successful nineteen-year career leading the world music/jazz ensemble The Zawinul Syndicate (which has continued, following Zawinul's death, as The Syndicate).

-Rather than form another collective band, Wayne Shorter concentrated on his solo career and on work as a bandleader, which continued until his passing on March 2, 2023.
+Rather than form another collective band, Wayne Shorter concentrated on his solo career and on work as a bandleader, which continued until his death on March 2, 2023.

 In spite of the band's enduring popularity, a Weather Report reunion never occurred.
 The nearest that the band ever came to reuniting was when Zawinul and Shorter both played live with Miles Davis on July 10, 1991, in Paris (the only time when Zawinul is known to have shared a live stage with Davis).
-A projected mid-'90s reunion CD for Verve never materialized; according to Zawinul, disappointing sales for Shorter's 1995 CD High Life may have played a part in ending the idea.
+A projected mid-1990s reunion CD for Verve never materialized; according to Zawinul, disappointing sales for Shorter's 1995 CD High Life may have played a part in ending the idea.

 Six of the band's members have since died.
 Zawinul himself died on September 11, 2007, in Vienna from skin cancer (Merkel cell carcinoma).
 He was predeceased by mid-period bass player Jaco Pastorius, who died on September 21, 1987, following a fatal beating in his hometown of Fort Lauderdale, Florida.
 Pastorius' successor on bass guitar, Victor Bailey, died on November 11, 2016 (apparently from complications from Charcot-Marie-Tooth disease and amyotrophic lateral sclerosis).
 Alphonse Mouzon, the first drummer, died on December 25, 2016, from cardiac arrest after neuroendocrine cancer.
-Dom Um Romão, the group's drummer from 1971 to 1974, died in 2005 aged 79.
+Dom Um Romão, the group's percussionist from 1971 to 1974, died in 2005 aged 79.
 Wayne Shorter died on March 2, 2023, at the age of 89.